At ‘Funny Girl,’ Lea Michele is in, Beanie Feldstein is out

 Feldstein, who made her Broadway debut in 2017 in the Bette Midler-led revival of “Hello, Dolly!,” failed to secure a Tony nomination for “Funny Girl,” and the show itself was bushed off with a single nod — to Jared Grimes, a featured actor in a musical.

 Box office revenues have softened of late, with a slow decline since the Tony Awards in June.
-The latest data shows a weekly take slipping under $1 million for an eight-performance week with the show performing to a house only 75-percent filled.
+The latest data shows a weekly take slipping under $1 million for an eight-performance week with the show performing to a house only 75% filled.

 “I feel like this production has been a magnet for drama.
 In fact, it appears as though it thrives on it.
 Any press is good press, I guess,” says theater, film and television historian Mark A. Robinson, the author of “Musical Misfires: Three Decades of Broadway Musical Heartbreak” and writer of the blog “The Music That Makes Me Dance.”